 What it’s about: The Wisconsin State Senate is made up of 33 senators, 1/2 of which are up for election every two years and are elected for four year terms.
 This year, the odd numbered Senate districts are up.
-Incumbent Janet Bewley will not be seeking reelection.
 The candidates for District 31 Senate are:

 • Jeff Smith, Incumbent (D-Eau Claire) Website